longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

     	Longhorn volume name

     Usage:
-      longhorn-toolbox trim volume [flags] [options]
+      longhornctl trim volume [flags] [options]

-    Use "longhorn-toolbox trim options" for a list of global command-line options (applies to all commands).
+    Use "longhornctl trim options" for a list of global command-line options (applies to all commands).
     ```
 - Clean notification for missing command option flag: